 - Rehabilitation and reconstruction of historic terracing and landscape forms in a manner that restores historic circulation patterns and provides accessible routes for persons with mobility or physical disabilities

-- Historic plantings with native species
+- Landscaping with native species

 - Interpretative signage and programming, benches and picnic tables